nhancv/safe-infrastructure/docs/running_locally.md

 docker compose down -v
 docker compose up
 ```

+- Note: If you need to build the UI first, then run `docker compose -f docker-compose.ui-build.yml up --build`.
+And use the `docker compose -f docker-compose.ui.yml up -d --remove-orphans` instead of the default one.

 You will need to identify the ID or name of the containers using `docker ps`.
 To create the default super user for the Safe Config Service, we run the following command: